hbl4310/sunspots/papers/README.md

     - Satellite Drag
 - The solar cycle prediction on the page is the "official" forecast by NOAA, NASA and Space Environmental Service (SOS)
     - I couldn't find details about the prediction model on the website, and might need to dig deeper
+    - [This page](https://www.nasa.gov/feature/goddard/2020/what-will-solar-cycle-25-look-like-sun-prediction-model) seems to suggest that the predictions come from a "polar magnetic field model".
+        - "This uses measurements of the magnetic field at the Sun’s north and south poles.
+The idea is that the magnetic field at the Sun’s poles acts like a seed for the next cycle.
+If it’s strong during solar minimum, the next solar cycle will be strong; if it’s diminished, the next cycle should be too."

 ### Miscellaneous
 - Blog post with predictive models using ARIMA and LSTMs: https://towardsdatascience.com/modelling-the-number-of-sunspots-with-time-series-analysis-39ce7d88cff3